This blog has been updated in July 2019

 Recognizing the connection between employee engagement and the bottom line, however, is the easy part.
 The challenge lies in figuring out how to increase employee engagement.
 And, as we outlined above, that can be especially difficult when it comes to call center agents.

 But difficult is far from impossible.
-It’s a matter of identifying the behaviors that impact the bottom line and then incentivizing employees to do those things.
+It’s a matter of identifying the behaviors that impact the bottom line and then finding the right way to implement a call center incentive program.
 Here are a few tips to get you started:

 The biggest misconception about call center incentive programs is that they are difficult to design.
 They’re not — in fact, they’re deceptively simple.
 It all comes down to identifying employee behaviors that support your objectives, incentivizing employees to do those things while discouraging behaviors you don’t want, and doing it all in a way that is meaningful to the employees in question.
 What could be simpler than that?

 A version of this blog originally appears on Customerthink.com: Surprisingly simple tips for designing call center incentive programs